ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/PACKAGE_IDENTITY_CATALOG.md

 5. Record immutable evidence metadata for every dimension.
 A generated worksheet may use honest `frontmatter_url` or `generated_workflow` evidence where valid, with unknown and non-exhaustive decisions left for review.
-6. Mark coverage exhaustive only when registry or manual evidence demonstrates that all identities for that dimension were considered.
+6. Mark coverage exhaustive only when registry evidence demonstrates that all identities for that dimension were considered.
 7. Run the exact checkout, Hugo topology, rendered-route, and catalog validator gates against the proposed merge tree.
 8. Add the validator as a required pull-request check before the catalog can authorize any no-match decision.
+9. Configure path-specific CODEOWNERS, required human review, and repository rulesets before any authenticated manual-review verifier can be enabled.

-`manual_review` is reserved for a real review by the named human in `verified_by`.
+`manual_review` is reserved for a future authenticated approval verifier and is rejected by this dormant validator.
 Bootstrap automation must never emit that source kind or fabricate a human attestation.
 It must also never infer `not_applicable` or exhaustive coverage from a missing workflow, a missing URL, an unapproved URL, frontmatter, or generated shell commands.

 Until that bootstrap and required check are independently reviewed, a missing catalog must remain a fail-closed condition.